CVCL Awards 2014

 The vital community role played by students and young people throughout the county was celebrated at a special awards ceremony in May 2014 at 53 Degrees.

-Organised by the Centre for Volunteering and Community Leadership (CVCL) at the University of Central Lancashire (UCLan), the 54 awards honored the work of people from all walks of life who give up their own free time to make a difference to communities across Lancashire through their time, talent and dedication.
+It was organised by the Centre for Volunteering and Community Leadership (CVCL) at the University of Central Lancashire (UCLan).
+The 54 awards honored the work of people from all walks of life who give up their own free time to make a difference to communities across Lancashire through their time, talent and dedication.

 “Students and young people sometimes get a bad press but these awards highlight the vital contribution they make as volunteers, sharing their growing knowledge and expertise through social action.
 Our statistics demonstrate the significant economic value of their work, but the social value is priceless.